hassothea/gradientcobra/README.rst

 References
 ----------

--  HAS, S. (2023).
-A Gradient COBRA: A kernel-based consensual aggregation for regression.
+-  HAS, S., 2023.
+Gradient COBRA: A kernel-based consensual aggregation for regression.
    Journal of Data Science, Statistics, and Visualisation, 3(2).
 -  G. Biau, A. Fischer, B. Guedj and J. D. Malley (2016), COBRA: A combined regression strategy, Journal of Multivariate Analysis.